ADVENT WINTER COAT

 Woven from the fleece of a Himalayan mountain goat, Kashmir shawls were famous for their lightness, softness and warmth.

-The word cashmere is an anglicisation of Kashmir, a region in North India.
+The word cashmere is an anglicisation of Kashmir.
 A luxury product traded from India to Europe, the Kashmir shawl was a fashionable item of clothing in the late 1700s and early 1800s in Europe.
 When cheaper machine made shawls began to be produced in places such as Paisley in Scotland, native Kashmir shawl production fell into decline.

 Kashmir Shawl, mid-19th Century